jekyllgrim/ZScript_Basics/Classes_instead_of_actors.md

 }
 ```

-[^Note]: In case you don’t know, this is called pseudocode and it’s widely used as examples in programming manuals as well as by people.
+> *Note:* In case you don’t know, this is called pseudocode and it’s widely used as examples in programming manuals as well as by people.
 Pseudocode is a code that represents the way actual code would look but does not contain actual functions, properties, etc.

 So, what are the differences here?